What is RAG API and How Does it Work?

 3. Why are LLMs, Like GPT Models, So Popular in Natural Language Processing?

 LLMs have garnered widespread attention due to their exceptional performance across various language tasks.
-They can comprehend and produce coherent, contextually relevant, and grammatically correct text.
+LLMs are trained on large datasets.
+As a result, they can comprehend and produce coherent, contextually relevant, and grammatically correct text by understanding the nuances of any language.
 Additionally, the accessibility of pre-trained LLMs has made AI-powered natural language understanding and generation accessible to a broader audience.

 4. What Are Some Typical Applications of LLMs?